 Brake Bands

 The brake band helps to hold planetary gears temporarily.
-It allows the engine RPM to get in line with the gear ratio before release.
+It allows the engine RPM to align with the gear ratio before release.

 Output Shaft